djava387/djava387/README.md

 - :seedling: Exploring, researching and  Technical Content Writing.

 - :zap: In my free time, I'm always on the lookout for the latest advancements in technology and love experimenting with new programming languages
 - :eyes:  So, come take a peek at my GitHub profile and see for yourself how I can bring my passion for technology to your team!
 Whether it's working on cutting-edge projects, experimenting with new technologies, or sharing my knowledge with others, I'm always up for a good challenge.
-Let's work together and make something amazing! :boom:
+Let's work together and build something amazing! :boom:

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Risper-blue?style=flat&logo=Linkedin&logoColor=white)](your-linkedin-url)